The concept for the Harold S. Hirsch Awards for Excellence in Snowsports

 promote professionalism in winter sports coverage.

-As of last year, the 2019 Hirsch Awards have a new format!
+As of 2019 Hirsch Awards have a new format!
 These awards have changed over the years to reflect changes in the ways our members communicate.
 The streamlined format continues this year.
-Be sure to check out the story behind the Hirsch awards, written by Vicki Hoefling Andersen.
+Be sure to check out the story behind the Hirsch awards, written by Honorary Member Vicki Hoefling Andersen.

 NASJA now has two annual award categories, ‘Words’ and ‘Images.’
 The ‘Books’ award is given every third year.
-There will be no Books award this year as it was awarded in 2018.
-Find out why and how the Hirsch Awards have changed here.
+Learn how the Hirsch Awards have changed here.

 For the first 28 years of the Hirsch Awards, which began in 1963, there was only one writing category, so with the streamlined categories we have gone back to simpler times.
 This year this winner of the writing category is simply the best.

 Any words you write about snowsports, including words in audio form for podcasts, etc., are eligible.
-Work must have been published in print or online during the time period between 7/1/18 and 6/30/19.
+Work must have been published in print or online during the time period between 7/1/19 and 6/30/20.
+The maximum number of submissions is five.

 This category encompasses various modes of visual presentation, including but not limited to photographs, video and multimedia productions, presented in print, online or exhibited.
-Work must have been published in print or online during the time period between 7/1/18 and 6/30/19.
+Work must have been published in print or online during the time period between 7/1/19 and 6/30/20.
+The maximum number of submissions is five.

 Judges will be evaluating all works based on their overall contribution to the field of snowsports journalism.
 While we recognize that it is difficult to compare columns with news and brief social media type entries, judges will be instructed to select the words that rise to the top in what we expect a diverse group of entries.